Gull Wing Group International: 2022 convention

 One hundred five attendees, along with ten Gullwings and twelve Roadsters participated in Greenbrier, WV.
-As well as eight SLSs (5 coupes and three roadsters), a 280 SL, a 300D Adenauer, two “Ostermeier” GWs, and one hand-built tribute GW".
+As well as eight SLSs (5 coupes and three roadsters), a 280 SL, a 300D Adenauer, two “Ostermeier” Gullwings, and one hand-built tribute Gullwing.
 The 2022 convention had enough SLSs at the show to give awards for the first time.
 Hagerty presented on classic car insurance and others gave a review of SLS cars, options, and current market trends.
 The Fédération Internationale des Véhicules Anciens (FIVA) inspected twelve cars for the first time for the GWG.